Find out about traffic conditions on your route. Link

 NEPA was the federal government's first attempt at systematically addressing environmental issues and compelling agencies to consider environmental factors when making decisions.
 In fact, NEPA has been described as the most important and far-reaching conservation measure enacted by Congress.

 NEPA is often called an umbrella policy, because multiple laws, executive orders and regulations are considered in the NEPA process.
 The following figure illustrates the factors involved in the NEPA process.
-Not only are environmental features studied; so are impacts to the economy and society.
+Not only are natural environmental features studied; so are impacts to the economy and society.

 The regulations define three “classes” of actions that determine the level of NEPA documentation required.